Data Protection FAQS

 6. What specific information do you collect about offenders?

 Name, date of birth, address [if possible] and other contact details, photographic image and details of any offences against our members.
-We collect their address so we can write to them to explain what information we have and what we intend to do with it.
+We collect offender's addresses so we can write to them to explain what information we have and what we intend to do with it.
 For the purposes of identification we might also record their ethnicity.
 If the offender has a medical condition that means they are prone to violence we may also record this to ensure the safety of our members.

 7. Who do you share the information with?

 The information on our members is not shared with anyone.
-The information about offenders may be shared with our members and also the statutory agencies e.g. police, Youth Offending Service.
+The information about offenders may be shared with our members and also statutory agencies e.g. police, Youth Offending Service.
 Any medical information collected is not generally shared with members but only with those who may need to know e.g. security personnel.
 We do not share an offender's address with our members except for the purposes of civil recovery proceedings which are very rare.

 8. Do you collect information about children?